rokdd/Zotero-autoexporting/README.markdown

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Also add information on how to contact you by electronic and paper mail.

-If the program does terminal interaction, make it output a short notice like this when it starts in an interactive mode:

     Zotero autoexporting Copyright (C) 2011 Robert Kühn This program comes with ABSOLUTELY NO WARRANTY